Carlton Operatic Society - Constitution

 - Where no Business Manager can be elected, a further general member shall be elected to the Executive Committee, who shall also sit on the General Purposes Committee.

-- Subject to Rule 4(a)(ii) There shall be a General Purposes Committee comprising of the following: Business Manager, Administrator, Treasurer, Ticket Secretary, Social Secretary, Publicity Secretary, and Four general members, two from the Executive Committee plus two other general members, one of whom shall be under 25 years on the date of election.
+- Subject to Rule 4(a)(ii) There shall be a General Purposes Committee comprising of the following: Business Manager, Administrator, Treasurer, Ticket Secretary, Social Secretary, Publicity Secretary, Welfare Officer and Three general members, two from the Executive Committee plus one other general members, one of whom shall be under 25 years on the date of election.
 In the event of office bearers, who by virtue of that office are members of the GPC, being elected also to the Executive Committee the meeting will elect additional general members to the GPC so as to retain an overall membership of 10.
 No member of a committee of the Society with a personal interest in a topic under discussion shall take part in that discussion.
 In the event that that results in a committee being inquorate, then that committee shall co-opt from the general membership of the Society to restore that committee to a quorate position for the purposes of that discussion.
 This committee shall sit at periodic intervals, but no less than 4 times per year.

 - There shall be a Social Committee consisting of the Social Secretary, Welfare Officer and one general member.
 This committee shall be chaired by the Social Secretary.